The Orenda Startup™ Procedure

 - Hook up as many hoses as available that will fill the pool.
 Connect one hose to the influent spigot.
 Connect the hoses as demonstrated in our startup video at the bottom of this procedure page.

 - Connect a clean vacuum hose to the 1.5" barbed fitting (barrel overflow) and secure with a 2" hose clamp (vacuum hose and clamp not included).

 - Once hoses are connected, turn on one hose to fill the barrel to about 6" below the overflow hole (to the vacuum hose), and shut off the water.

 - Test the tap water chemistry in the barrel if tap water has not yet been tested.
-Use the Orenda LSI calculator and adjust the parameters on the right side of the calculator to achieve the desired LSI target.
+Use the Orenda Calculator and adjust the parameters on the right side of the calculator to achieve the desired LSI target.
 The Orenda Calculator also gives you chemical dosing so you can achieve recommended levels for calcium and alkalinity within that required LSI target:

 - LSI value of +0.20 to +0.30 (ideal), maximum of +0.49

 - The Orenda App will prescribe the amount of calcium chloride and muriatic acid necessary for the startup.
 If you need to increase alkalinity, it will prescribe sodium bicarb (note: never add sodium bicarb and calcium chloride together...you will regret it).
 Be sure you have enough of these chemicals on site before proceeding.

 - Connect all fill hoses together, and tie them together with the vacuum hose that will have the pre-treated water.
 Wrap a fabric cloth around all hoses and tape securely.
 Finally, tape an empty bottle to these hoses as a float.